Santa Barbara Uber Accident Lawyers

 - Loss of consortium

-California Civil Code § 3294 also allows people to recover punitive damages in a very limited number of cases, only when an Uber driver is guilty of oppression, fraud, or malice.
+California Civil Code § 3294 also allows people to recover punitive damages in a very limited number of cases, only when the liable party is guilty of oppression, fraud, or malice.
 Punitive damages may be awarded in cases of drunk or drugged driving.

-If you suffered serious injuries or your loved one was killed in an Uber accident in Santa Barbara, you should immediately retain legal counsel.
-Under the leadership of Arash Khorsandi, Esq., Arash Law can work closely with you and fight to see that you can recover every last dollar you deserve.
+If you suffered serious injuries or your loved one was killed in an Uber accident in Santa Barbara, talk to our lawyers.
+Arash Law can work closely with you and advocate for fair compensation based on the extent of your losses.

-We can assist clients anywhere in Santa Barbara and throughout California, including Bakersfield, Glendale, Los Angeles, Long Beach, Anaheim, Santa Ana, Riverside, San Bernardino, Fresno, and San Diego.
-Our firm has recovered over $500 Million for our clients in various kinds of personal injury cases.
-Call (888) 488-1391 or contact us online to set up a free consultation that will allow us to fully examine the details of your case with you and discuss all of your legal options.
+We can assist clients anywhere in California, including Bakersfield, Glendale, Los Angeles, Long Beach, Anaheim, Santa Ana, Riverside, San Bernardino, Fresno, and San Diego.
+Our firm has helped clients in various kinds of personal injury cases.
+Call (888) 488-1391 or contact us online to schedule a complimentary initial consultation, during which we will review the details of your case with you and discuss available legal options.